Assam Career : NIT Silchar Recruitment 2025

 How to apply :

-Last date of receiving/ submission of filled up application form is 5th August 2025
+Last date of receiving filled up application form is 8th August 2025

-The details regarding the interview process, date, time and also venue will be intimated to the shortlisted candidates through email.
+Applicants will get Interview date and mode (online/offline) in due course of time through email.

 Detailed Advertisement : Click Here